 Notice of Conditions Affecting Habitability for Chicago Apartments

-The Chicago Residential Landlord and Tenant Ordinance requires landlords to disclose (i) the existence of any building code violations in the past 12 months, (ii) the pendency of any “enforcement litigation” or “compliance board proceeding,” and (iii) any notice of intent by either the City of Chicago or any utility provider to terminate the water, gas, electrical, or other services, provided (in each case) that they relate to the dwelling unit being rented or the common areas of the building.
+The Chicago Residential Landlord and Tenant Ordinance require landlords to disclose (i) the existence of any building code violations in the past 12 months, (ii) the pendency of any “enforcement litigation” or “compliance board proceeding,” and (iii) any notice of intent by either the City of Chicago or any utility provider to terminate the water, gas, electrical, or other services, provided (in each case) that they relate to the dwelling unit being rented or the common areas of the building.
 In other words, if you’re in trouble with either the regulators or the utility companies, you probably need to make a disclosure.
-The disclosure must be made before the lease is signed, although, in the case of a threatened termination of utility service, it must also be made promptly upon notice, even if the tenancy is already underway.
-The specific information to be delivered, in the event disclosure is required, is provided in Chapter 5-12-100 of the Chicago Municipal Code.
+The disclosure must be made before the lease is signed.
+However, in the case of threatened termination of utility service, it must also be made promptly upon notice, even if the tenancy is already underway.
+The specific information to be delivered in the event disclosure is required, provided in Chapter 5-12-100 of the Chicago Municipal Code.

-Because the disclosure of conditions affecting habitability is required by the landlord-tenant ordinance, landlords exempt from the ordinance need not comply.
-The most common exemption extends to dwellings in owner-occupied buildings of six units or less, although exemptions also exist for, among other things, hotels, motels, hospitals, monasteries, extended care facilities, asylums, and apartments occupied by on-site employees of the landlord.
+Because the landlord-tenant ordinance requires the disclosure of conditions affecting habitability, landlords exempt from the ordinance need not comply.
+The most common exemption extends to dwellings in owner-occupied buildings of six units or less.
+However, exemptions also exist for, among other things, hotels, motels, hospitals, monasteries, extended care facilities, asylums, and apartments occupied by on-site employees of the landlord.